alikiki/scheduling/README.md

 I was a soldier in the past year, and something my superiors and my fellow soldiers always got worked up about was how to schedule watch duty.
 As always, in trying to make my life easier, this is my attempt at making a sufficiently fair watch duty schedule.

 ## Overview
+The problem involves the slotting of a number of people into 3 time slots over the course of the week.
 I used two methods: simulated annealing and a genetic algorithm.

 1. Simulated Annealing